acenet-arc/ACENET_Summer_School_Dask/_episodes/02-python-general.md

 * May only contain underscores and alphanumeric characters
 * Are case-sensitive

+# Lists
-* Lists are created in python using
+Lists are created in python using

 ~~~
 list_name = [var_1, var_2, ... var_n]
 ~~~
 {: .language-python}

+# Functions
 * Functions are created using

 ~~~